 Make sure your dream home is built to save energy for years to come.

 Find a Builder*

 *These builders are not affiliated with I&M. I&M does not make any promise, warranty or representation regarding work performed by the builder.
 Please contact several builders to compare prices.

-Builders who certify a home’s energy efficiency with an independent Home Energy Rating System (HERS) assessment can earn rebates of $200 to $1,300.
+Builders who certify a home’s energy efficiency with an independent Home Energy Rating System (HERS) assessment can earn rebates up to $1,300.